isomerpages/moe-temasekjc/_special-programmes/Music Elective Programme.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1">PEERS PROJECT COMMITTEES</label>
+    <label for="accordion1">MEP IN THE INTEGRATED PROGRAMME (IP)</label>
     <div>
-			<p style="text-align: justify;"><b>STUDENT ACTIVITIES/WELFARE</b><br>This committee aims to support College events and activities organised to enrich every TJCian’s learning or social-emotional needs.
-Parents can assist by planning and preparing for the event or to volunteering their time during the event itself.</p>
+			<p style="text-align: justify;">Innovative in its interdisciplinary approach, the TJC Music Elective Programme (MEP) for IP students guides them to explore music in relation to art, literature, politics, religion and theatre.
+In this subject, students will be exposed to music repertoire of both the Western traditions and non-Western traditions.
+Such an emphasis on multi-culturalism allows for the appreciation, analysis and critique of a diverse spectrum of works, and equips each student to become a musician skilled in analysis, composition, performing, and research.</p>
 			<p style="text-align: justify;"><b>SPORTS COMMITTEE</b><br>This committee aims to assist the College in all sports events.
 Parents may be involved in planning or as sports officials, game masters or participants.</p>
 			<p style="text-align: justify;"><b>ADHOC COMMITTEE</b><br>This committee aims to support in the planning and implementation of College-initiated or PEERS-initiated activities that may be organised during the year.
 Such events may arise due to special occasions (e.g. commemorative events).</p>
 			<p style="text-align: justify;"><b>INTEREST GROUP</b><br>Parents in this committee are welcome to initiate activities for both parents or parent and child.
 These can include bonding activities, interest groups like gardening etc.</p>